lsst-dm/dmtn-136/index.rst

 Actual deployment in Kubernetes is controlled by a "Helm chart" created by the SQuaRE team with guidance from IPAC.
 Each LSP instance can be configured to run a different named release of the Portal image.

-The deployment is expected to follow the LSP convention that the Portal Web application is available at the URL *(LSP-instance-root-URL)*``/portal/app`` (the base ``/portal`` endpoint itself is reserved for an originally envisioned "start page" for the Portal, but this was not implemented post-DM-10).
+The deployment is expected to follow the LSP convention that the Portal Web application is available at the URL *(LSP-instance-root-URL)*\ ``/portal/app`` (the base ``/portal`` endpoint itself is reserved for an originally envisioned "start page" for the Portal, but this was not implemented post-DM-10).
-The Portal code expects that, following the LSP convention, the Notebook Aspect will be deployed at *(LSP-instance-root-URL)*``/nb``, and the API Aspect at *(LSP-instance-root-URL)*``/api``, with the TAP service specifically at *(LSP-instance-root-URL)*``/api/tap``.
+The Portal code expects that, following the LSP convention, the Notebook Aspect will be deployed at *(LSP-instance-root-URL)*\ ``/nb``, and the API Aspect at *(LSP-instance-root-URL)*\ ``/api``, with the TAP service specifically at *(LSP-instance-root-URL)*\ ``/api/tap``.
-The URL conventions involved are defined in Document XXX.
+The URL conventions involved are defined in DMTN-076, Internet Endpoints for the Science Platform.

-As of early 2020, standing instances are maintained at NCSA at `https://lsst-lsp-stable.ncsa.illinois.edu/portal/app` and `https://lsst-lsp-int.ncsa.illinois.edu/portal/app`, with the latter used preferentially for testing of new releases.
+As of early 2020, standing instances are maintained at NCSA at `https://lsst-lsp-stable.ncsa.illinois.edu/portal/app`__ and `https://lsst-lsp-int.ncsa.illinois.edu/portal/app`__, with the latter used preferentially for testing of new releases.

 Authentication and Authorization Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^